ifunsoftware/c3-next/README.md

 ./docker_build_and_start.sh
 ```

-Which does the following:
+This script does the following:

-1) Builds C3 artifacts.
+1. Builds C3 artifacts.
-2) Stops all currently running containers with latest c3-next image.
+2. Stops all currently running containers with latest c3-next image.
-3) Builds Docker image with new artifacts.
+3. Builds Docker image with new artifacts.
-4) Starts new container.
+4. Starts new container.

 See https://github.com/ifunsoftware/c3-next-docker repository for more details about C3 Docker support.